birc-aeh/au-slurm-package/replacements/README.md

 ## dispatch
 Nice little tool for running embarrassingly parallel jobs.
 Create a file with one command per line.
-Now you just need to allocate a bunch of nodes/cores and dispatch your commandfile and it will run all of them reasonably well distributed over all the allocated nodes/cores.
+Now you just need to allocate a bunch of nodes/cores and `dispatch -r` your commandfile and it will run all of them reasonably well distributed over all the allocated nodes/cores.